 - 1 tbsp of carob or chocolate nibs

-- 1 tbsp of carob or chocolate powder
+- 1 tbsp of carob powder or chocolate powder

 - 1/2 teaspoon of vanilla extract

 Let the frozen bananas thaw until you can peel the skin off.
-Some liquid from the bananas will have oozed out while thawing you can use the liquid in the sauce.
+Some liquid from the bananas will have oozed out while thawing, you can use this liquid in the sauce.

-Over medium heat in the saucepan, add coconut oil, then carefully place bananas curled into doughnut form, as it can break easily.
-Turn heat to low, add the sweet liquid from the banana and cook until all the juices slowly thicken.
+Over medium heat in a saucepan, add coconut oil, then carefully place bananas in the pan curled into doughnut form, as they can break easily.
+Reduce the heat to low, add the sweet liquid from the banana and cook until all the juices slowly thicken.

-Flip the bananas over and let them sear on the top side on low heat.
+Flip the bananas over and let them sear on the other side on low heat.